PierrickI3/myBlockchain/docs/README.md

 Here is what I still do not know or do not understand:

+- Where should wallets be stored?
+S3?
+CouchDB?
 - Where should the user's secret be stored?
 Once stored, we need to validate the password when a user logs in and then issue the token

 ## Ticketing Fields